Swansea University Theses

 EThOS - Electronic Theses Online Service

 EThOS has been created to offer a single point of access to UK theses and plays a significant role in showcasing UK research to the world.
-EThOS, which is hosted by the British Library, has more than 100 UK universities involved in the project and can offer an ever expanding range of titles as full text downloads.
+EThOS, which is hosted by the British Library, lists the theses awarded by all UK universities and estimates over 95% of all theses ever written are now included.

 Search the EThOS catalogue here

-If an item you require is already in EThOS then it is immediately available for download to your desktop free of charge; if not, then you can choose to purchase a scanned copy from EThOS.
+If an item you require is already held in EThOS then it is immediately available for download to your desktop free of charge; if not, there may be a link in the record leading you to the awarding university’s copy, or you can often choose to purchase a scanned copy of the original print thesis.

-- A list of particpating institutions is available with information on the digitisation charges that may apply for each particular institution.
+- A list of participating institutions is available with information on the digitisation option that applies for each institution.

-- You may be required to create a personal account and pay by credit card for the request to digitise the thesis or, should you want your department to pay for digitisation, please contact Document Supply Services on extension 5045 or email email@example.com.
+- If you need to make a digitisation request, you may be required to pay by credit card for the thesis or, should you want your department to pay for digitisation, please contact Document Supply Services on extension 5045 or email firstname.lastname@example.org.

 Australia: The Australian Trove portal provides full-text access to a wide range of Australian (plus some New Zealand) higher degree theses.
 You can also restrict your search to digital theses where many are available full text.